 Watching your little one grow is both exciting and a little nerve-wracking, right?
 One moment they’re wobbling like a baby penguin, and the next, they’re racing across the playground like they’ve been training for a marathon.
+But how do you know if your preschoolers physical milestones are developing on track?

-But how do you know if your preschooler is developing on track?
-And what can you do to support their physical growth?
+What can you do to support their physical growth?

 In this guide, we’ll explore: